jimpil/ajenda/README.md

 # ajenda

 Clojure utility functions for scheduling side effects.
-The focus is on retrying, expiring (i.e. timeout-ing) & planning (i.e. )
+The focus is on retrying, expiring (aka timeout-ing) & planning (aka scheduling).

 ## Usage